Focus and Scope

 APPEAL: Review Of Current Law And Law Reform is the only law journal published through the University of Victoria's Faculty of Law.
 APPEAL is student-run and features student legal writing from across Canada.

 APPEAL offers insightful commentary on contemporary issues.
 The journal publishes articles that demonstrate a timely analysis of current legal issues and that address possibilities for Canadian law reform.
 APPEAL recognizes and supports students whose legal writing demonstrates a high level of academic excellence by publishing their writing in an annual journal that is read by legal practitioners, students, and the general public.

 Peer Review Process

-The APPEAL Editorial Board is currently accepting submissions for Volume 19 (to be publiashed in spring 2014).
-The deadline for submissions for Volume 19 of APPEAL is October 11, 2013.
+The APPEAL Editorial Board is currently accepting submissions for Volume 22 (to be published in spring 2017).
+The deadline for submissions for Volume 22 of APPEAL is October 7, 2016.
 Please note that we do not accept any submissions that are currently under consideration for publication elsewhere.

 After each volume's submission deadline, APPEAL will submit papers to an intensive selection process, including reviews by volunteer editors, the Editorial Board and legal experts.
 The Editorial Board will attempt to advise authors as early as possible as to whether their paper has been accepted for publication.